kuhnemann/XTRF_summit_HP/README.md

 # XTRF_summit_HP
-Materials for XTRF Summit #online 2020 presentation on getting started with XTRF Home Portal API
+Materials from the XTRF Summit #online 2020 presentation on getting started with XTRF Home Portal API